yfnaji/gerk/README.md

 where $n=\min\left(p,q\right)$, where $p$ and $q$ are the orders $^1$ of $b_i$ and $b^*_i$ respectively.

-$^1$ A Runge-Kutta method has order $p$ if
+$^1$ A Runge-Kutta method with matrix $A$ and arrays $b$ and $c$ has order $p$ if

 $$
 \sum^{p}_{i=1}b_i = 1 \ \ \ \ \sum^{p}_{i=1}b_ic_i = 1/2 \ \ \ \ \sum^{p}_{j=1}a_{ij} = c_i  \ \ \ \
 $$

-similar to the conditions defined above with the parameters `condition_b`, `condition_bc` and `condition_Ac` respectively.
+These are similar to the conditions defined above with the parameters `condition_b`, `condition_bc` and `condition_Ac` respectively.

 However, it is difficult to calculate the order when these conditions are not met.
-Therefore to simplify things, $h$ will be re-calculated in the same way whether these conditions are met or not.
+Therefore, to simplify things, $h$ will be re-calculated in the same way whether these conditions are met or not.
 In the future, we aim to come up with a solution to reflect a more appropriate solution.

 Note that you can impose the same conditions on $b^*_i$ with the parameters `condition_b_star` and `condition_b_star_c` for the first two conditions.
 Again, these are set to `False` by default.